 The moment a man is justified, the process of sanctification has already begun.
 (374 John 17).

 If a man or woman comes to faith, their life begins to change as soon as they embrace Christ, because they have been liberated from the power of sin (Rom 6).
-Instead of sinning all the time, the redeemed can love, control their tongue, and suppress their anger with the help of the Holy Spirit.
-Saul’s lack of works indicates that he lacks sanctification, proving he was never saved, justified, or liberated from his sins.
+Instead of sinning all the time, the redeemed can love their kids, control their tongue, and suppress their anger with the help of the Holy Spirit.
+Saul’s lack of works indicates that he lacked sanctification, proving he was never saved, justified, or liberated from his sins.
 The famed Bible commentator, Mathew Henry, rightfully concludes, “Saul by praising God in the communion of saints, become another man, but it may be questioned if he became a new man.”
 Paul blunts says in 2 Corinthians 5:17:

 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.